What Does a Marketing Manager Do? A Guide

 1. Build marketing manager skills.

-A formal education in marketing helps you build a foundation for success in the field.
-But marketing managers also leverage a range of skills while on the job.
+A formal education in marketing may help you build a foundation for success in the field.
+Marketing managers also leverage a range of skills while on the job.
 As you pursue a degree or gain hands-on experience, look for opportunities to build these skills.

 • SEO fundamentals help you make decisions about how to direct campaigns on digital platforms.